 As Townsend explains, part of the reason people who are addicted shift the blame is so they don’t have to confront the horrible truth about themselves.
 “There is so much shame in being addicted to drugs,” she says.
 “Looking in the mirror is ugly.”

 “Addiction is such a shameful, stigmatizing disease, even when people come by it ‘honestly,’ such as from taking pills prescribed by a doctor.
 And that shame encourages people to shift the blame and avoid getting the help they need.
 Blame and shame play a deadly role in the disease of addiction.”

 7. They Become Abusive

-Because you care about the addict, and you want to try and help him, you call him out on his behaviors, words, and actions.
-And the addict feels defensive as he lies, manipulates, and shifts the blame.
+Because you care about the addict, and you want to try and help her, you call her out on his behaviors, words, and actions.
+And the addict feels defensive as she lies, manipulates, and shifts the blame.

-As the brain starts to run short of drugs (i.e., “withdrawal”), they drug user may behave irrationally, even aggressively.
+As the brain starts to run short of drugs (i.e., “withdrawal”), the drug user may behave irrationally, even aggressively.

 The addicted brain is a brain that doesn’t work properly.
 Consider the brain injuries of NFL players, and then consider the damages inflicted by drug abuse.

 In both cases, the brain is injured, although it doesn’t garner the compassion or understanding of, say, a visible injury like a broken leg.

 That injured brain may react aggressively to those who threaten to stop the flow of drugs.
 If you are trying to cut off the only thing that offers relief, angry words may be spoken, things can be damaged and broken, and in some cases, people can be physically hurt.

 There’s one final thing that addicts to their loved ones that’s worse than any lie or abusive behavior.